-Back in the early 2000’s, Enron, Worldcom, and other business scandals rocked the corporate world.
-Although that wrongdoing involved huge, for-profit companies, it caught the attention of charity regulators at all levels of government.
+Back in the early 2000’s, business scandals including Enron and Worldcom rocked the corporate world.
+Although that wrongdoing involved huge for-profit companies, it caught the attention of charity regulators at all levels of government.

 There is substantial evidence of this interest by the IRS, including public statements of IRS officials, explanations in policy documents, and changes to the Form 990, adding questions about board composition and policies.

-“These are not requirements, though – the IRS adds helpfully.
-They’re not mandatory.
-Think of them as . . . suggestions; kind advice that a nonprofit can’t exactly refuse.”
+The federal tax agency “encourages a charity’s board of directors to adopt” specific written policies on matters including executive compensation, fundraising, and investments.
+“These are not requirements,” though – the IRS adds helpfully.
+They’re not mandatory.”
+Think of them as . . . suggestions; kind advice that a nonprofit can’t exactly refuse.

 And just to make sure charities are paying attention, the agents on a field audit are asking some pointed questions.

 Audit Governance Check Sheet

 In late 2009, the IRS issued Form 14114, Governance Check Sheet, which is used by IRS field audit staff during audits of public charities.
 Many – though not all – of the questions on this two-page form are also on the Form 990.
 It is a “very specific roadmap for exempt organizations to compare their practices and policies with what the IRS wants to see and to make adjustments where necessary.”

 The questions on the agent’s check sheet are arranged in six separate areas of corporate governance:

 Governing Body and Management

 As an illustration of the comprehensive nature of this inquiry, the Governing Body and Management section asks six questions, each with multiple parts.
 There is a drop-down menu for the agent to write down the audited organization’s highly specific responses, including: